The Oprah Winfrey Show: Celebrities

 Winfrey claims her worst interviewing experience was with Elizabeth Taylor in the show's second season.
 Just before the interview, Taylor asked Winfrey not to ask any questions about her relationships.
 Winfrey found this to be a challenge considering Taylor had been married seven times.

-On February 10, 1993, Winfrey sat down in a prime-time special broadcast with Michael Jackson, who had performed nine days earlier in the Super Bowl XXVII halftime show, for what would become the most-watched interview in television history.
+On February 10, 1993, Winfrey sat down in a prime-time special broadcast with Michael Jackson, who had performed ten days earlier in the Super Bowl XXVII halftime show, for what would become the most-watched interview in television history.
 Jackson, an intensely private entertainer, had not given an interview in 14 years.
-The event was broadcast live from Jackson's Neverland Ranch and was watched by 90 million people worldwide and, as a result, his then 14-month-old studio album Dangerous hit the top-ten on the album charts.
+The event was broadcast live from Jackson's Neverland Ranch and was watched by 90 million people worldwide and, as a result, his then 14-month-old studio album Dangerous returned to the top-ten on the album charts.
 Jackson discussed missing out on a normal childhood and his strained relationship with his father, Joe Jackson.
 During the interview, Jackson attempted to dispel many of the rumors surrounding him and told Winfrey he suffered from the skin-pigment disorder known as vitiligo when asked about the change in the color of his skin.
 While admitting to getting a nose job, he denied all other plastic surgery rumors.
 Later in the interview, Jackson was joined by his close friend Elizabeth Taylor, her third appearance on the show.

 Winfrey's interview with Tom Cruise, which was broadcast on May 23, 2005, also gained notoriety.
 Cruise "jumped around the set, hopped onto a couch, fell rapturously to one knee and repeatedly professed his love for his then-girlfriend, Katie Holmes."
 This scene quickly became part of American pop-cultural discourse and was heavily parodied in media.

 Celine Dion appeared on the show 28 times, the most of any celebrity, besides Gayle King, Winfrey's best friend, who appeared 141 times.

 Winfrey also interviewed Chicago's "Guardian Angels" and Raymond Lear in 1988.